-- A copy of the full time schedule (proof of course registration), signed by the Institution Academic Advisor before the start of every term for approval.
-Any subsequent changes to the course schedule need to be sent to CBIE Program Manager. - A copy of the academic transcript at the end of each term. - A copy of the final transcript and diploma at the end of the study program (or a letter confirming that the ALT scholar has met all the requirements for graduation).
+- A copy of the full time3 schedule (proof of course registration), signed by the Institution Academic Advisor before the start of every term for approval.
+Any subsequent changes to the course schedule need to be sent and preapproved by CBIE Program Manager. - A copy of the academic transcript at the end of each term. - A copy of the final transcript and diploma at the end of the study program (or a letter confirming that the ALT scholar has met all the requirements for graduation).

 ALT scholars need to study/be registered full-time during the whole school year; all exceptions need to be preapproved by CBIE, and in certain cases by the funders.
+Please also note all Program changes need to be preapproved by CBIE.